Unfxrseen/Youtube-to-Spotify/README.md

 # Spotify Directory Audio Utility

-A desktop application designed to fetch audio streams from Youtube and save them into a local directory.
+A desktop application designed to fetch audio streams from Youtube and Soundcloud (for now) and save them into a local directory.

 Built with Electron, this utility automates the process of downloading media, parsing metadata, and writing ID3 tags to the output files.